jlriddell12/project_timeseries/README.md

 or plots will show the results of multiple springs in a watershed for easy comparison and discussion.
 The bash script to maniuplate the date should be able to be easily changed for daily, monthly, or yearly analysis.
-Again, packages may exist in R to bypass this step, however, it could be useful for different types of analysis.
+Again, packages may exist in R to bypass this step, however, it could be useful for different types of analysis. _You might need to explain this bit to me.
+Aggregate in R will allow you to aggregate easily at different time steps_

 6. Questions for instructor (informal)
 a) I'm thinking I need to use bash and R to achieve this but it may be possible to do it all in R?
-What are your thoughts?
+What are your thoughts? _Start in R and see if there is a way to loop over files in bash_
 b) I know we haven't covered ggplot and that you are more partial to base R but I find ggplot's ability to combine multiple graphs useful for this sort of comparison.
 That being said I haven't worked in base-R plotting as much.
-Do you think I should plotting in both to see which is more effective?
+Do you think I should plotting in both to see which is more effective? _Yes, feel free to use either.
+Whichever works better for the types of plots you wnat to make.
+Base R is more customizable, but ggplot can be faster for plotting lots of sites/stations/samples etc._
 c) I'm sure I'll think of other questions as I progress.